Chantal Hughes - Chief Executive

 I joined The Hampton trust in 2018 as the Administration and Project Support Officer.
 I wanted to work for an organisation that made a difference to people’s lives on a day to day basis, and I was really interested in how The Hampton Trust supported people to be given the tools and knowledge to make changes to their lives.

 I was promoted in May 2019 to Operations Manager.
 My main role is to ensure that we are operating effectively.
 Overseeing the provision of services, making sure we meet the needs of our client’s, and other service providers.
-My responsibilities vary from HR, Governance, Quality Assurance/ ISO Audit, Business Development, Staffing, Recruitment, and our PR Strategy.
+My responsibilities vary from HR, Governance, Quality Assurance/ ISO Audit, Business Development, Staffing, IT Infrastructure, Recruitment, Social Media and our PR Strategy.

 Caroline Freeman - Regional CARA Lead